News in 2021

 Recent fire experiments were conducted at PolyU to re-assess the fire hazard of common ACPs under well-controlled external irradiation.
 It was found that these materials can still be ignited and burn when exposed to a fire, after the front aluminium layer peeled off.
 Due to the complexity, the fire hazard associated with the façade system is not only controlled by the core material but also affected by the structural failures at the system level.
 Under lower irradiation, even without ignition, the long-term heating can still cause severe deformation to lower fire performance.
 This work is published in Fire Technology.

-SFPE HK student chapter new office group
+SFPE HK student chapter new leaders

 We are happy to announce a new team of officier for SFPE HK Student Chapter: